Disability and Inclusion

 Other resources

-Intellectual Disability Australasia Magazine for the Australian Society for Intellectual Disability September 2020:- Associate Professor Angela Dew (co-author): Planning for a better life in regional, rural and remote areas under the National Disability Insurance Scheme, pp 5-8
+Intellectual Disability Australasia Magazine for the Australian Society for Intellectual Disability September 2020:- Professor Angela Dew (co-author): Planning for a better life in regional, rural and remote areas under the National Disability Insurance Scheme, pp 5-8

 - Monica Wellington: Sexual lives and respectful relationships – working virtually, pp 13-15